closemarketing/firmafy/readme.txt

 And the signed document will have full legal validity.

-Firmafy is an advanced electronic signature system that collects 6 evicendes to guarantee the signatory identity and the signed document validity.
+Firmafy is an advanced electronic signature system that collects 6 evidences to guarantee the signatory identity and the signed document validity.

-The document is generated as a result of the data inserted by your clients in your WordPress form.
+The document is generated as a result of the data inserted by your clients in your WordPress form or an order in your WooCommerce Shop.

 Firmafy connects with the most popular and reliable WordPress form plugins: